imon130307/coffee-house-client-side/README.md

    - Update personal details and view profile information.

 5. **Manage Registered users** 🛠️:
-   - View and manage joined Coffee House, including payment and participation status.
+   - View and manage joined users, including payment and participation status.

 6. **Message Admin** 📩:
    - Send direct messages to the admin for inquiries.